augustss/MicroHs/README.md

 do `make bootstrap`.
 This will recompile the compiler twice and compare the outputs to make sure the new compiler still works.

+# Preprocessor
+Sadly, compiling a lot of Haskell packages needs the C preprocessor.
+To this end, the distribution contains the combinator code for `cpphs`.
+Doing `make bin/cpphs` will create the binary for the preprocessor.

+To bootstrap `cpphs` you can do `make bootstrapcpphs`.
+This assumes that you have `git` to download the needed packages.
+At the moment, the downloaded packages are forks of the original to make it compile with `mhs`.

 # FAQ
 *